leos2000171/jsonarray/README.md

 # jsonarray
 unity c# script for json array

-This is a small function that user using json array.
+This is a small function that user using json array to a list in Unity.

 This function can let the json file, eg: